kobsio/kobs/docs/plugins/prometheus.md

   description: Resources Usage of Pods
   placeholders:
     - name: namespace
-      description: Namespace for the Pods
+      description: |
+        The namespace of the application, e.g.
+            namespace: "<% $.namespace %>"
     - name: pod
+      description: |
+        A selector for the Pods of the application, must be a valid PromQL selector, e.g.
+            pod: "<% $.name %>-.*"
+    - name: verticalpodautoscaler
-      description: Pod selector
+      description: |
+        The identifier for the VerticalPodAutoscaler,
+        must be a valid PromQL selector, e.g.
+            verticalpodautoscaler: "<% $.name %>"
   variables:
     - name: var_pod
       label: Pod
+      includeAllOption: false
       plugin:
         name: prometheus
         type: prometheus